 Now, the style of sleeve I chose to make on my dress is a combo of both views offered in the pattern.
 I wanted the slashed open style of the ¾ sleeve option, but something long, wrist length at the same time, so mine are a mix of both.
 Not that this is the first incarnation of such sleeves – this slashed open look that was popular in the 1930s is one of the many fashion details the era of 80 years back which were borrowed from Tudor styles of the 15 and 1600s.
-(See the artist William Larkin’s famous 1614 painting of Diana Cecil next to another 1936 pattern for comparison, or see this “Fashion-era.com” post on coat sleeve styles of the time of Henry VII for just two examples.)
+(See the artist William Larkin’s famous 1614 painting of Diana Cecil next to another 1936 pattern for comparison, check out the “Lady with a Fan” by Alonzo Sanchez Coello circa 1570, or see this “Fashion-era.com” post on coat sleeve styles of the time of Henry VII for just three examples.)
 Such sleeves also made a comeback for a short stint in 2014/2015.
 Today, the dramatic sleeves and balloon sleeves of all styles and volume are trending for this coming Spring 2018 season (see Carlos Vogue Patterns and Glamour.com to read more).
 Some things never change…what is forgotten, is doomed to be repeated.

 All of that sleeve volume on my dress is pleated into skinny wristbands.
 The pattern directed for a dizzying amount of pleats that I wasn’t willing to chalk or thread mark because there was no way I was going to get them straight.
 So I did my own mathematical, segmented method of pleats, and it worked out just as fine (so I think).
 However, whether I did the wrists my way or the way of the instructions I do believe either end would be just as bulky as the other.
 All the pleating made the little “cuffs” more like binding or bracelets, but I like it, however they turned out.